-This document outlines how Freeport-McMoRan Oil & Gas (FM O&G) complies with the Bureau of Safety and Environmental Enforcement's (BSEE) Safety and Environmental Management System (SEMS) rule (the "FM O&G SEMS PROGRAM").
+This document outlines how Freeport-McMoRan Oil & Gas LLC (FM O&G), McMoRan Oil & Gas LLC, and Freeport-McMoRan Energy LLC (Collectively referred to as "The Company") complies with the Bureau of Safety and Environmental Enforcement's (BSEE) Safety and Environmental Management System (SEMS) rule (the "FM O&G SEMS PROGRAM").
 This rule is cited in Title 30 of the Code of Federal Regulations, Part 250, Subpart S, Section 1900 SEMS shall include the following program elements:

 - General Management Responsibilities

 - Safety and Environmental Information

 - Hazard Analysis (Facility Level) & Job Safety Analysis

 - Management of Change

 - Operating Procedures

 - Safe Work Practices & Contractor Selection

 - Training

 - Mechanical Integrity

 - Pre-Startup Review

 - Emergency Response and Control

 - Investigation of Incidents

 - Auditing

 - Recordkeeping and Documentation

 - Stop Work Authority (SWA)

 - Ultimate Work Authority (UWA)

-- Employee Participation Plan (EPP)
+- Employee Participation Plan (ÉPP)

 - Reporting Unsafe Working Conditions

-FM O&G has a detailed Environmental, Health and Safety Management System (EH&S MS) which ensures consistent and effective management of environmental, health and safety (EH&S) matters throughout FM O&G's operations.
+The Company has a detailed Environmental, Health and Safety Management System (EH&S MS) which ensures consistent and effective management of environmental, health and safety (EH&S) matters throughout the Company's operations.
 The system promotes continuous improvement by ongoing measurement and evaluation of performance against established standards.
-It provides effective EH&S management interface with partners and contractors, and ensures that EH&S issues are addressed and managed in accordance with the requirements of the EH&S Policy Statement (see Figure 1).
+It provides effective EH&S management interface with partners and contractors; and ensures that EH&S issues are addressed and managed in accordance with the requirements of the EH&S Policy Statement (see Figure 1).
 The majority of the above listed SEMS elements are complied with through directives in the EH&S MS.

 This document is a Level C document within the framework of the EH&S MS as it applies only to offshore facilities within the company.
-Should there unintentionally be a conflict between this document and the EH&S MS, the EH&S MS take precedent as it sets the minimum requirements for all facilities of FM O&G. Further, there are also additional Level C documents for the GoM and POCS addressing particular needs and situations for these facilities.
+Should there unintentionally be a conflict between this document and the EH&S MS, the EH&S MS take precedent as it sets the minimum requirements for all facilities of the Company.
+Further, there are also additional Level C documents for the Gulf of Mexico (GoM) and Pacific Regions addressing particular needs and situations for these facilities.
 Should unintentional conflict arise between this Level C and others, this document shall take precedent.

-In addition to the EH&S MS, FM O&G utilizes many other systems to operate its business.
+In addition to the EH&S MS, the Company utilizes many other systems to operate its business.
 For SEMS related compliance not fully dealt with in the EH&S MS, the following systems make up the necessary components to comply with the SEMS requirements:

 - Safety and Environmental Information

 - Hazards Analysis

 - Operating Procedures

-- Facility On-line Inspection and Monitoring Program (Mechanical Integrity)
+- Facility Inspection and Monitoring Program (Mechanical Integrity)

-- Emergency Response & Control

-- Training related to 30 CFR 250.1500, Subpart O Well Control & Production Safety Training
+- Emergency Response & Control - Training related to 30 CFR 250.1500, Subpart O Well Control & Production Safety Training

-Each of the subsequent Sections detail FM O&G's EH&S MS policies and other systems which are utilized to comply with the SEMS requirement.
+Each of the subsequent Sections detail the Company's EH&S MS policies and other systems which are utilized to comply with the SEMS requirement.
 This document is a "roadmap" to guide the user to the information related to all the elements of the FM O&G SEMS program.